UCI-GDIM32-W25/in-class-activities-JeremyC140/README.md

 Jeremy: Start with the monster script, implement basic gameObjects
 Averin: Looking up for 3D models, plannng the terrain

+### Activity 5:
+Import the texture and tree models for future use.
+Tried with implementing the tree prefabs but currently failing because the model looks like a bunch of weird 3D pillars.

 ## W6
 ### Activity 1: